PSSRA/pssra.github.io/content/join/bylaws.md

 2. To interact and participate in a harassment-free and inclusive environment.
 3. To participate in any organization or political party that does not violate any section of these bylaws.
 4. To not participate in any organization or political party that the member does not wish to be a part of or otherwise take actions with.
-5. To petition the Chapter Central Committee on any matter concerning the organization, anonymously or named, and to receive a response to the petition.
+5. To petition the Chapter Central Committee on any matter concerning the Chapter, anonymously or named, and to receive a response to the petition.
-6. To participate and vote in any Chapter-wide elections, or region-wide elections for regions in which they primarily reside.
+6. To participate and vote in any Chapter-wide elections, or region-wide elections for Chapter regions in which the member primarily resides.
-7. To hold office in the Chapter Central Committee for which they meet the administrative requirements.
+7. To hold office in the Chapter Central Committee for which the member meets the administrative requirements.
 8. To participate in any binding petition measures to pass a resolution or amendment to the Bylaws.

 ## SECTION FIVE: IN-PERSON EVENT ATTENDANCE REQUIREMENTS